History and exam

 pregnancy

-Pregnancy is associated with a number of changes in salt and water regulation.[44]
+Pregnancy is associated with a number of changes in salt and water regulation.[46]
 There is a fourfold increase in metabolic clearance of AVP in pregnancy, due to placental production of vasopressinase/oxytocinase.
-This can unmask previously partial AVP-D.[6][45] Transient gestational AVP-D has been reported in patients with preeclampsia, HELLP (hemolysis, elevated liver enzymes, and low platelet count) syndrome and acute fatty liver disease due to impaired hepatic degradation of vasopressinase.
+This can un-mask previously partial arginine vasopressin deficiency (AVP-D).[6][47]
+Transient gestational AVP-D has been reported in patients with pre-eclampsia, HELLP (haemolysis, elevated liver enzymes, and low platelet count) syndrome, and acute metabolic dysfunction-associated steatotic liver disease, where impaired hepatic degradation of vasopressinase is a contributing factor.

 renal sarcoidosis